How Accurate Is An Online Bipolar Quiz?

 How do professionals diagnose bipolar disorder?

 Typically, bipolar disorder must be diagnosed by a healthcare professional (e.g., a psychiatrist, psychologist, or primary care physician).
-If an individual believes they’re experiencing symptoms of bipolar disorder, the professional may administer a screening test, perform medical evaluations, and ask questions about the person’s life and medical history.
+If an individual believes they’re experiencing symptoms of bipolar disorder, a medical or mental health professional can administer a screening test, perform medical evaluations, and ask questions about the person’s life and medical history.
 They may prompt the individual to describe the development of potential bipolar symptoms, talk about medications they’re currently prescribed, and discuss symptoms of any other mental health condition they’ve experienced.
 They may also ask about the person’s usual sleep quality, sex drive, stress levels, and use of substances (e.g., nicotine, alcohol, or drugs).

 Once the professional has performed their evaluation, they can determine whether an individual’s symptoms meet the diagnostic criteria for one of the bipolar disorders.
 The fifth edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-V) outlines the criteria that must be fulfilled for a diagnosis.
 If the individual’s symptoms meet the criteria, the professional may then provide a diagnosis and discuss potential treatment options.